Shūto Machino: Before turning professional

-After turning professional
+Giravanz Kitakyushu

-In 1 February 2019, Machino earned a loan transfer to Giravanz Kitakyushu from Yokohama F. Marinos.
+On 1 February 2019, Machino earned a loan transfer to Giravanz Kitakyushu from Yokohama F. Marinos.
 On Matchweek 11, he scored his first professional goal in his first time starting a match for the club in five games.
 On Matchweek 12, he scored another goal, scoring then, two goals in two consecutive games.
 Following decent performances for his club, he became a starting member after the 21st round, when the J3 League resumed, right after the first wave COVID-19 global threat.
 He became the team's top scorer at the end of the season.

+Permanent move

-On 6 January 2020, he permanently transferred to Kitakyushu.
+On 6 January 2020, he permanently transferred to Giravanz Kitakyushu.
 After participating in the opening game of the same season, he started 5 consecutive games on the bench.
-After another league break due to another COVID-19 wave,from the 7th round, he participated in 29 consecutive games.
+After another league break due to another COVID-19 wave, from the 7th round, he participated in 29 consecutive games.
 Although he recorded 7 goals and 7 assists in the first half of the season, he was not able to replicate his performances for the remaining of it, having directly contributed to just 2 goals.

+Shonan Bellmare

 On 26 December 2020, he was signed to Shonan Bellmare in a permanent transfer.
 On 21 and 25 May 2022, he scored two braces in two matches, scoring it on Shonan's 2–1 win over Vissel Kobe, and on a 4–0 win against Kawasaki Frontale, becoming the second player in club history since Wagner Lopes in 1998 to score braces in consecutive matches.
 At the end of the 2022 season, he finished second in the J1 League goalscoring rankings, scoring 13 goals, just one goal behind Brazilian Thiago Santana.
 Machino ended the season as the Japanese player with most goals scored during the season.

+Holstein Kiel

+On 29 June 2023, Machino was announcement officially permanent transfer to 2.
+Bundesliga club, Holstein Kiel from 2023–24 season.

+Borussia Mönchengladbach

+On 26 July 2025, Machino joined Borussia Mönchengladbach on a four-year deal, following Holstein Kiel relegation from the top flight.

 International career

-On July 13, 2022, he was selected for the first time as a member of the Japan national football team, which is composed only of domestic groups participating in the 2022 EAFF E-1 Football Championship.
+On 13 July 2022, Machino was selected for the first time as a member of the Japan national team, which is composed only of domestic groups participating in the 2022 EAFF E-1 Football Championship.
 On 19 July 2022, he scored two goals, including his first goal for the national team, against Hong Kong in the first match of the EAFF E-1 Football Championship 2022.
-On 27 July of the same year, he scored the game-deciding third goal in a match against South Korea national football team.
-He was selected to play in the 2022 FIFA World Cup by Hajime Moriyasu, the then Japan's national team manager, after an injury saw left-back Yuta Nakayama being ruled out of it.
+On 27 July of the same year, he scored the game-deciding third goal in a match against South Korea.
+He was selected to play in the 2022 FIFA World Cup by Hajime Moriyasu, the then Japan national team's manager, after an injury saw left-back Yuta Nakayama being ruled out of it.
+He did not make an appearance in the tournament.